lessmoon/xscript/README.md

 1. a **strongly-typed** language.It has a very complete type check and conversion ruler.
 2. a **simple** language.
-3. a **extendable** language.You can extend the functions by using extending Java functions,which means you can call the **native** Java functions.
+3. an **extendable** language.You can extend the functions by using extending Java functions,which means you can call the **native** Java functions.
 4. a **powerful** language.You can finish almost everything by using it.This language supports for `function` and `struct`.
 5. a **convenient** language.It has a lot of built-in types:`int`,`char`,`bool`,`string`,`real`,and even `bigint`,`bigreal`.
 6. an **object oriented** language.It supports for inheriting.You can write RTTI codes-because it supports operator `instanceof`.